pjeena/Classifying-customer-complaint-tickets-to-relevant-departments-for-efficient-resolution/README.md

 Ticket classification plays a crucial role in managing and prioritizing customer support requests, helpdesk tickets, or any form of incoming messages.
 Ticket logs contain valuable insights into the customer of a particular enterprise, like:

-* Why they're leaving you
+* Why they're leaving the organization?
-* Why they want a refund
+* Why they want a refund?
-* Why they can't check out their basket
+* Why they can't check out their basket?
-* What features they want
+* What features they want?

 #### Why is ticket classification important for a company?